kbartashevich99/home-assignments/README.md

 # home-assignments
-My home assignments from the stepik automation course.
+In this repository I am going to store my home assignments from the stepik automation course.